skyvine/personal-code/README.md

 # Purpose
 This code is for my personal machine.
 My main concern with my machine is having a unified programming interface.
 This means that I should be able to accomplish everything in my day-to-day with guile, dropping into C\* where appropriate.
+See the README in `src/scheme/guile/guix/` for more on this, including an explanation of why this is a separate repository and I'm not just working in Guix directly.

 \* I really like rust too, but it seems tricky to integrate Rust with Guile as deeply as C already is.
 On the table though.